 A Structured Approach to Cracking Technical Interviews

 Technical interviews can be intimidating but approaching them with a clear strategy can make all the difference.
+Technical interviews can feel overwhelming, especially when you're solving complex problems under pressure.
+But with a structured approach, you can stay confident, focused and in control.
 Below is a structured guide that helped me stay confident, focused and effective during my interviews, particularly in high-pressure situations.
 This method emphasizes clear communication, deep problem understanding and adaptive thinking.

 Throughout the Interview: How to Conduct Yourself